-Is it illegal to park in front of a driveway?
-It might not be but it’s certainly inconsiderate to the owner of the house, it can be dangerous and it’s restrictive for pedestrians, wheelchair users and even access for emergency services.
+Parking across a driveway might not be illegal but it’s certainly inconsiderate to the owner of the house.
+It can also be dangerous and it’s restrictive for pedestrians, wheelchair users and even access for emergency services.
 But is it an offence to block a driveway?

-Is it illegal to park in front of a driveway with a dropped kerb?
+Is parking across a driveway with a dropped kerb illegal?

-It is an offence to park across a driveway with a dropped kerb.
+Parking across a driveway with a dropped kerb is an offence.
 Highway Code Rule 243 states that drivers should not stop or park “where the kerb has been lowered to help wheelchair users and powered mobility vehicles” or “in front of an entrance to a property”.
 It is an offence to park across even a small part of the drive.
 If there’s a parking space in front of your house, it shouldn’t be overhanging the drive.

-What is the penalty for blocking someone’s driveway?
+What is the penalty for parking across a driveway?

 It depends where you live.
 But drivers who even partially block your private driveway could be ticketed.
 That means they could receive the relevant fine – just as if they’d parked on double yellow lines.
 But, unfortunately for the property owner, parking in front of a driveway on a public road isn’t viewed as seriously as parking on zig-zag lines near a pedestrian crossing.
 Nor is it regarded as an instant ticket like parking on yellow line inside enforcement hours or other parking restrictions.